benparsons/cheatsheets/git.md

 > [use git reset] to move back to where the origin is.
 > Doing a `git revert` makes *new* commits to remove *old* commits in a way that keeps everyone's history sane.

+## delete/remove an unpushed commit, but keep the files from that commit

+`git reset --soft HEAD~1`

+In the above case, the files will now remain in place.

+To remove the commit and also delete the files, run:

+`git reset --hard HEAD~1`